GCC-DIMNT-CPTEC/tools/mpas_nc2grib2/README.md

 # 4 - Running the examples for test

+## 4.1 - example1 - Generic example
-The scripts to run MPAS_NC2GRIB software with examples file is in the  "examples" diretory.
-Goto the "examples" and run:
+Generic scripts to run MPAS_NC2GRIB software with examples is in the  "examples/example1" diretory.
+So, go to the "examples/example1" and run the followed scripts:

  - 1-download_sample_data.sh: This script download a set off MPAS_MONAN NETCDF file from ftp1.cptec.inpe.br and places them in **./datain**
  - Type **ls -ltr ./datain** to verify if the files were download.